RedGreenCode/uDebug/README.md

 # uDebug
-Code to generate input for problems on http://www.udebug.com/
+Test input and code to generate test input for problems on http://www.udebug.com/